-There is a saying “sex does sell” and here is the post most viewed and with the most stolen photos: “Adventures in the Kabukicho RED Light District of Tokyo” – an insight into the “floating world” of Tokyo.
+One of the most viewed posts and with the most stolen photos is “Adventures in the Kabukicho RED Light District of Tokyo” – a rare insight into the “floating world” of Tokyo.

 “Once you have travelled, the voyage never ends, but is played out over and over again in the quietest chambers.
 The mind can never break off from the journey.” – Pat Conroy

 “Curiosity is my fuel and my life force.” – Xue

 Stay tuned for more adventures from Xue, a wild and free spirit who follows her dreams and loves bakery.